-As part of our risk assessment procedures we are required to obtain an understanding of management processes and the Audit Committee's oversight of the following areas:
+As part of our risk assessment procedures we are required to obtain an understanding of management processes and the Audit and Risk Committee's oversight of the following areas:

-- Fraud
+- fraud

-- Laws and Regulations
+- laws and regulations

-- Going Concern
+- going concern

-- Related parties
+- related parties

-- Accounting estimates
+- accounting estimates.

 This report includes a series of questions on each of these areas and the response we have received from the Authority's management.
-We ask the Audit Committee to consider whether these responses are consistent with its understanding and whether there are any further comments it wishes to make.
+The Audit and Risk Committee should consider whether these responses are consistent with the its understanding and whether there are any further comments it wishes to make.